 What is my philosophy on patient care?

-As each one of us sets out to start the races of life we are faced with numerous obstacles such as socio-economic class or gender that place us at different starting lines.
-Our starting lines in life may never be equal, but wherever we start our ability to run will be influenced by the quality of our health.
-Ensuring that the individuals of a community are healthy to run their race regardless of the obstacles will be a challenging feat, but I am committed to contributing to this challenging issue.
+As each one of us sets out to start the races of life, we are faced with numerous obstacles, such as socio-economic class or gender, that place us at different starting lines.
+Our starting positions in life may never be equal, but wherever we start, our ability to run will be influenced by the quality of our health.
+Ensuring that the individuals of a community are healthy to run their race regardless of the obstacles is a challenging feat, but I am committed to contributing to this challenging issue.

 What brought me to St. Hope?

 I believe we must come together as a global community to combat diseases and promote conditions in which communities can be healthy.
 My experiences as a Nurse Practitioner relating to HIV and other chronic illness have continued to propel my curiosity for further research in patient care.